unleashit/Universal-React-Redux-Node-Postgres-Portfolio/readme.md

 Docker and docker-compose.

 ### App Config
 A sample config file exists in `config/APPconfig.sample.js`.
-Rename it to `config/APPconfig.js` and make changes as desired.
-The app will run with the defaults but certain features won't work.
+Rename it to `config/APPconfig.js` and make changes if desired.

 `mailoptions` and `smtpConfig` are required for the contact form to submit.
 When configured, it will both send an email and add a new record in the DB.
 I didn't bother to make a GUI for contacts, but may at some point. `smsMailOptions` can send a text notification when a user starts a new chat.

 ### App Secrets
-Rename `sample.secrets.sh` to `secrets.sh` and make changes if desired.
-I recommend leaving the node environment as development here and let npm scripts override as appropriate.
+Rename `sample.secrets.sh` to `secrets.sh` and make changes as desired.
+Add to your environment with `source secrets.sh`.
+The app will run with the defaults but certain features won't work.

 ### Npm Scripts
 After you clone the project and add the config and secrets files, add a new docker network called jg: `docker network create jg`.
 Alternatively, you can modify docker-compose.yml to change it to a standard network which will get created automatically.
 It's external because of my particular needs.